-You may have read every book on labor and the birthing process, under the sun, but when the time arrives, even the bravest of the hearts can become feeble, whether or not it’s your first time.
-Beginning with spotting the signs right, picking up your hospital essentials, keeping calm and not freaking out, every little thing matters until you reach the maternity ward.
-However, in times of labor one really cannot expect the would-be mom to be calm because she’s going through a lot.
+You may have read every book under the sun on labor and the birthing process, but when the time arrives, even the bravest of the hearts can become feeble, whether or not it’s your first time.
+Beginning with spotting labor signs, picking up your hospital essentials, keeping calm, and trying very very hard not to freak out, every new symptom can seem critical when rushing to that maternity ward to begin the birthing process.

-Dr Jane Frederick, MD, a specialist in fertility and obstetrics from Orange County, CA says, “An epidural is the most popular choice for women to alleviate pain during childbirth.
+Dr. Jane Frederick, MD, a specialist in fertility and obstetrics from Orange County, California says, “An epidural is the most popular choice for women to alleviate pain during childbirth.
 The choice to have an epidural can be planned ahead of time or in some cases last minute.”

-“A labor epidural is a local anesthetic pumped into a catheter inserted into the epidural space.
+Dr. David Rivera, a board-certified obstetrician/gynecologist in Rockford, Illinois, adds, “A labor epidural is a local anesthetic pumped into a catheter inserted into the epidural space.
 One is not completely paralyzed since the medication doesn’t go into the spinal fluid, although there is enough anesthesia to make one’s legs useless until it wears off.
-Many hospitals now have patient-controlled epidurals, which allows the mother to control the flow of the pain-relieving drug through the push of a button,” adds Dr David Rivera, a board-certified obstetrician/gynecologist in Rockford, Illinois.
+Many hospitals now have patient-controlled epidurals, which allows the mother to control the flow of the pain-relieving drug through the push of a button.”

-Can Epidural Harm The Baby?
+Can an Epidural Harm My Baby?
 Do They Have Any Risks?

 Some women may be more vulnerable to the dangers and side effects of epidurals than others.
 Dr. Rivera, quickly notes, “Anesthesiologists don’t like doing epidurals in women with clotting problems.
 Putting an epidural through an infected site is a bad idea.
 Abnormal anatomy may make inserting an epidural needle/catheter difficult or impossible.
 An epidural causes the blood pressure to drop and, consequently, the heart tries to compensate by pumping more blood.
 That is bad when one has restricted heart valves (aortic or mitral stenosis) and can’t accommodate the increased blood flow needed.”
 So to recap, women with clotting problems, abnormal anatomy, or heart problems may not be the best candidates for this pain management option.

 Choosing The Right Birth Method: Which One Is Best For You?